Audio Technica R70x Professional Open Back Reference Headphones

 Although these do fall a bit short in the area of ear pad design, they make up for it by being extremely lightweight and comfortable, all things considered.

 Dual-sided 2.5 mm Proprietary Cables

-Another major aspect of the build design are the cables used to connect your ear cups to the digital storage device your music will be playing from.
-These ‘phones use what are called proprietary cables.
+Another major aspect of the building design are the cables used to connect your ear cups to the digital storage device your music will be playing from.
+These ‘phones use what is called proprietary cables.